jdillard/personal-site/source/_posts/2025-05-03-deploy-docs-as-code-at-scale.md

 the EC2 instance:

-1. Detects `/head/` in the URL and reads the `HEAD` file for the **develop** branch
+1. Detects `/head/` in the URL and reads the `HEAD` file for the branch: **https://docs.example.com/packages/develop/HEAD**
 2. Resolves the git hash listed in that file (e.g., **githash3**)
-3. Internally rewrites the request to serve: **https://docs.example.com//packages/develop/githash3/package1/index.html** while keeping the URL unchanged in the browser
+3. Internally rewrites the request to serve: **https://docs.example.com/packages/develop/githash3/package1/index.html** while keeping the URL unchanged in the browser

-This allows for a stable, human-friendly URL (**[...]/develop/head/[...]**) that always points to the latest deployed docs for that branch.
-Since tags are fixed, they have no need for a `HEAD` file.
+This allows for a stable, human-friendly URL (**.../packages/develop/head/...**) that always points to the latest deployed docs for that branch.
+Alternatively, since tags are fixed, they have no need for a `HEAD` file.

+{: {{site.data.css.info-box}} }
+> **Note:** You can use any name for **head** that you want, for example **latest**.
+Just note, this essentially becomes a reserved word in all served URLs.

-## Adding flexibility
+## Added flexibility

 This deployment architecture supports several flexible patterns, enabling teams to choose the right tradeoff between resource usage, visibility, and complexity.

 ### Pull refs vs branch names for developer branches

-For developer branches, which often need ephimeral preview builds for review purposes, you can choose to deploy based on the pull request reference, typically **pull/{pr_number}**, or the branch name, **feature/new-thing**.
+For developer branches that need ephemeral preview builds—such as during code reviews—you can deploy using either the pull request reference (e.g. **pull/\<pr_number>**) or the branch name (e.g. **feature/new-thing**).

-This allows you to consolidate all of the developer branches for that group to a single directory (typically **pull/**), making it easier to create clean up rules for each group.
-Although, this comes at the expense of losing the branch name/prefix, meaning you lose some context if you need different deploy logic for different types of developer branches, **feature/** vs **review/** for example.
+This allows you to consolidate all of the developer branches for that group down to a single directory (**pull/**), making it easier to create clean up rules for each group.

+{: {{site.data.css.info-box}} }
+> **Note:** This comes at the expense of losing the branch name/prefix, meaning you lose some context if you need deploy logic per developer branch type, **feature/** vs **review/** for example.

 ### Separate storage bucket for developer branches

-Instead of deploying to the same **packages/** tree, use a dedicated S3 bucket that has a single clean up rule for all files.
-For example, **s3://docs-preview-bucket/packages/pull/1234/{githash}**.
+Instead of deploying to the same **s3://docs-bucket/packages/** location, use a separate dedicated S3 bucket that has a single clean up rule for all files.
+For example, **s3://docs-preview-bucket/packages/pull/1234/** vs **s3://docs-bucket/packages/develop/**.

-This allows you to not have to maintain individual clean up rules for each group, preventing a potentially costly mistake.
+This avoids the need to maintain individual cleanup rules for each group, reducing the risk of costly mistakes.

-{: {{site.data.css.info-box}} }
+{: {{site.data.css.tip-box}} }
-> **Note:** The same approach could be applied to release tags if you wanted to store them in a bucket with a different storage type.
+> **Tip:** The same approach can also be applied to release tags if you wanted to store them in a separate auto-archiving bucket.

 ### Auto trimming `HEAD` file

-Instead of storing a single git hash in the `HEAD` file, you can store a stack of N hashes using a "push/pop" method.
-When an old hash gets "popped" off the stack, the publising script deletes the corresponding **githash** directory.
+Instead of storing just a single git hash in the `HEAD` file, you can store a stack of N hashes using a "push/pop" method.
+When an old hash gets "popped" off the stack, the publishing script deletes the corresponding **githash** directory.
 This is especially helpful with **release/** branches or other long lasting branches.

 ## Wrapping up